- Brand design

 - Visual identity

-The solution: A jet boat brand that is truly market facing – that expresses its unique ownership structure and answers the everything-in-one needs of the Queenstown visitor.
+The result is a genuine market-facing jet boat brand that expresses its unique ownership structure and answers the everything-in-one needs of the Queenstown visitor.